Contract Terms and Conditions

 Subcontractor Representations and Warranties

-Subcontractor hereby certifies that it is in compliance with all applicable local, provincial, and federal wage and hour and other employment laws, and that it will:
+Subcontractor / Provider hereby certifies that it is in compliance with all applicable state and federal wage and hour and other employment laws applicable to the state where the project is located, and that it will:

 - pay employees for all time worked, including compensable travel time, and prohibit off the clock work